Join as a special member! 🛒 Visit Shop Gotta-havs

-Royal icing flooding is the first stage in decorating sugar cookies.
+Royal icing flooding is the first stage when you begin decorating sugar cookies.

-This stage also called the base coat, is the most important.
-You need to get the sugar cookie icing as perfect as possible to assure the decorating turns out splendid!
+This stage, also called the base coat, is the most important.
+You need to get the sugar cookie icing as perfect as possible to ensure the decorating turns out beautifully!

 Royal Icing Flooding problems with questions and answers